SideNicheHustle

 Pros

-• + Cannot be automated — no consumer-scale robotic detailing exists
+• + Can't be automated.
+No consumer-scale robotic detailing exists.

 • + Before/after photos are highly shareable and drive organic referrals without paid advertising

-• + High-ticket upsells (paint correction, ceramic coatings) significantly increase earnings without more clients
+• + High-ticket upsells like paint correction and ceramic coatings significantly increase earnings without more clients

-• + Repeat business is natural — cars get dirty, and a trusted detailer gets called back
+• + Repeat business is natural since cars get dirty and a trusted detailer gets called back

 Cons